 The Eye and Ear is committed to providing an inclusive and respectful environment, free from discrimination.
-As part of this commitment the hospital's first Gender Equality Action Plan was endorsed by the Board in 2022.
-The hospital has also appointed an Equity and Inclusion Coordinator to develop and implement equity and diversity strategies throughout the hospital.
+The hospital's first Gender Equality Action Plan was launched in September with several initiatives implemented under the Gender Equality Act 2020, including the creation of Equity and Inclusion Champions.